epltv1/FutbolX-Media-Server/README.md

     }
 }

-Save:
+🔵 SAVE THE FILE

+Inside nano:

 CTRL+O
 ENTER
 CTRL+X

+---

-Enable the configuration:
+Enable the FutbolX configuration

+🟢 COPY & RUN

 ln -s /etc/nginx/sites-available/futbolx /etc/nginx/sites-enabled/futbolx

+If the link already exists, do not create another one.

+---

-Test Nginx:
+Test Nginx

+🟢 COPY & RUN

 nginx -t

-If successful:
+🔴 EXPECTED RESULT

+syntax is ok
+test is successful

+Reload:

+🟢 COPY & RUN

 systemctl reload nginx

 ---

-16. Configure DNS
+17. Configure DNS

-Go to your domain provider.
+Go to the company where your domain is managed.

-Create DNS records pointing to the VPS.
+Create an A record pointing your domain to your VPS.

-For example:
+For:

+futbol-x.xyz

+Use:

 Type: A
 Name: @
 Value: YOUR_SERVER_IP

-And:
+For:

+www.futbol-x.xyz

+Use:

 Type: A
 Name: www
 Value: YOUR_SERVER_IP

-For the second domain:

-Type: A
-Name: @
-Value: YOUR_SERVER_IP

-and:

-Type: A
-Name: www
-Value: YOUR_SERVER_IP

-DNS propagation can take some time.

-Check DNS from the VPS:
+If you use "futbol-x.top", create the equivalent records for that domain.

+---

+Verify DNS

+Install DNS utilities:

+🟢 COPY & RUN

 apt install -y dnsutils

-Then:
+Check:

+🟢 COPY & RUN

 dig futbol-x.xyz

-You should see your VPS IP.

-You can also check:
+And:

+🟢 COPY & RUN

 dig www.futbol-x.xyz

+🔴 EXPECTED RESULT

+The returned IP should be your VPS IP.

-Do not continue with SSL until the domain resolves to the correct VPS.
+Do not continue to SSL until DNS points to the correct VPS.

 ---

-17. Create Systemd Service
+18. Create Systemd Service

 Systemd keeps FutbolX running in the background.

-It also allows FutbolX to automatically start after a VPS reboot.
+It also automatically starts FutbolX after a VPS reboot.

+---

-Create the service:
+Create the service file

+🔵 CREATE / EDIT FILE

+Run:

 nano /etc/systemd/system/futbolx.service

-Paste:
+🟢 COPY & PASTE THIS ENTIRE FILE

 [Unit]
 Description=FutbolX Media Server